Corsican National Alliance

-The Corsican National Alliance (Accolta Naziunale Corsa, ANC) was a far-left Corsican Nationalist political party formed in 1989 by Pierre Poggioli, former executive of the Corsican Movement for Self-Determination (Muvimentu Corsu per l’Autodeterminazione, MCA) and a key leader of the National Liberation Front of Corsica.
+The Corsican National Alliance (Accolta Naziunale Corsa, ANC) was a far-left Corsican Nationalist political party formed in 1989 by Pierre Poggioli, former president of the Corsican Movement for Self-Determination (Muvimentu Corsu per l'Autodeterminazione, MCA) and a key leader of the National Liberation Front of Corsica.
 The ANC, for most of its history, was eclipsed by its armed wing, Resistenza.